DLiNa/dlina.github.io/_posts/2015-06-18-A-Not-So-Simple-Question.md

 Due to the specific mapping in the repository every work is assigned to all of its authors which falsely doubles the number of dramas in cases of co-authorship.
 The full text can be found in only one of those documents and the others just contain the title and a reference (`tei:ref`) to the full text.
 If a piece has two authors, it has got two TEI headers.
 So when looking for occurrences of the string "genre" in the TEI element `textClass`, we're counting the drama twice.
 But altogether, that one's easy-peasy, we just have to substract the redundant item.

 But how do we find out how many theatre pieces are counted twice when using our previous query?
-This is the last step in order to answer our question!
+This is the last step in order to answer our central question!

 To determine the differences of the documents created by more than one author we have to look at the TEI code.
-The `<text>` node we find in Kalisch's document is not empty which makes it a bit more complicated:
+The `<text>` node we find [in Kalisch's document](https://textgridlab.org/1.0/tgcrud-public/rest/textgrid:qn2m.0/data) is not empty which makes it a bit more complicated:

 {% highlight xml %}
 <text>